Kindal Moorehead

-Kindal Jerome Moorehead (born October 14, 1978) is an American football coach and former defensive tackle.
-He was drafted by the Carolina Panthers in the fifth round of the 2003 NFL Draft.
-He was a first-team All SEC college football at Alabama.
+Kindal Jerome Moorehead (born October 14, 1978) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Carolina Panthers in the fifth round of the 2003 NFL draft.
+He played college football for the Alabama Crimson Tide.

+Early life

-He played high school football for Melrose High School in Memphis, Tennessee where he earned USA All-American, Parade All-American, Mr. Football and a state championship in 1997.
+Moorehead played high school football for Melrose High School in Memphis, Tennessee where he earned USA All-American, Parade All-American, Mr. Football and a state championship in 1997.
 He was teammates with Cedrick Wilson Sr. who also made it to the NFL and earned a Super Bowl ring with the Pittsburgh Steelers in 2005.

+College career

+Moorehead was a first-team All SEC college football for the Alabama Crimson Tide.